vannoel/vannoel/README.md

 [HomePage](https://cogmantech.github.io/)

-That's my company for customized development.
+That's my company for customized service of development.
 If you have some needs about "development", any type of questions, Cogman would like to take it.
 Cogman will do the best to provide the helps.

 # Black Tool Box Laboratory